 - Average annual growth in health care costs: The financial status of the HI Trust Fund is extremely sensitive to the growth rates for health care service costs.
 Slower growth rates will produce a lower aggregate cost of providing covered health care services.
-If a slower growth rate is attained Medicare Part A income relative to cost would decrease by \$9,047.0 billion; if the growth rate is higher the shortfall would increase by \$14,511.0 billion. - Total fertility rate: If there are more workers compared to beneficiaries Medicare Part A income relative to cost would decrease by \$731.0 billion; if there are fewer workers compared to beneficiaries, the shortfall would increase by \$1,036.0 billion. - Real-wage differential: Faster real-wage growth results in smaller HI cash flow deficits.
-If real-wage growth is higher Medicare Part A income relative to cost would decrease by \$3,032.0 billion; if real wage growth is lower, the shortfall would increase by \$1,661.0 billion. - CPI change: If the ultimate annual increase in the CPI percentage is higher Medicare Part A income relative to cost would decrease by \$1,195.0 billion; if the ultimate annual increase in the CPI percentage is lower the shortfall would increase by \$1,619.0 billion. - Net immigration: If there is a larger increase in immigration levels then Medicare Part A relative to cost would decrease by \$274.0 billion; if there is a smaller increase in immigration levels the shortfall would increase by \$804.0 billion. - Real interest rate: If the ultimate real interest rate is higher than Medicare Part A income relative to cost, when measured in PV terms would decrease by \$611.0 billion; if the ultimate real interest rate is lower, then the shortfall would increase by \$506.0 billion.
+If a slower growth rate is attained Medicare Part A income relative to cost would decrease by \$10.1 trillion; if the growth rate is higher the shortfall would increase by \$16.1 trillion. - Total fertility rate: Higher rates of fertility increase the ratio of workers to beneficiaries, all else equal.
+If there are more workers compared to beneficiaries Medicare Part A income relative to cost would decrease by \$0.8 trillion; if there are fewer workers compared to beneficiaries, the shortfall would increase by \$1.2 trillion. - Real-wage differential: Faster real-wage growth results in smaller HI cash flow deficits.
+If real-wage growth is higher Medicare Part A income relative to cost would decrease by \$3.2 trillion; if real wage growth is lower, the shortfall would increase by \$2.2 trillion. - CPI change: If the ultimate annual increase in the CPI percentage is higher Medicare Part A income relative to cost would decrease by \$1.4 trillion; if the ultimate annual increase in the CPI percentage is lower the shortfall would increase by \$1.9 trillion. - Net immigration: If there is a larger increase in immigration levels then Medicare Part A income relative to cost would decrease by \$0.6 trillion; if there is a smaller increase in immigration levels the shortfall would increase by \$0.7 trillion. - Real interest rate: If the ultimate real interest rate is higher, Medicare Part A income relative to cost would decrease by \$0.7 trillion; if the ultimate real interest rate is lower, then the shortfall would increase by \$0.7 trillion.

-Present Values of Estimated Medicare Parts B and D Future Expenditures Less Premium Income and State Transfers Under Three Health Care Cost Growth Assumptions, 2021-2095
+Present Values of Estimated Medicare Parts B and D Future Expenditures Less Premium Income and State Transfers Under Three Health Care Cost Growth Assumptions, 2022-2096